Patternslib/Patterns/docs/developer/styleguide.md

 We are using these types:

-- feat (Feature)
+- feat (Feature),
-- fix (Bugfix)
+- fix (Bugfix),
-- maint (Maintainance)
+- maint (Maintainance),
-- breaking (Breaking changes)
+- breaking (Breaking changes).

 For the optional scope, we roughly use these categories:

-- "Docs" for documentation
+- "Dependencies" for upgrading package.json dependencies.
-- "Release workflow"
+- "Docs" for documentation.
-- "Webpack"
+- "Build" for everything related to the release workflow, Webpack and building bundles.
-- "Cleanup"
+- "Cleanup" for cleaning up or reformatting code.
-- "pat PATTERNNAME" for the pattern which is changed
+- "pat PATTERNNAME" for changes to individual patterns in src/pat.
-- "core MODULENAME" for the core module which is changed
+- "core MODULENAME" for changes to core modules in src/core.
-- "lib MODULENAME" for the library module wich is changed
+- "lib MODULENAME" for changes in src/lib.

 An example for a valid commit message: